pavlo-myskov/get-job/README.md

     - As an Employer I want to be able to see my all posted jobs so that I can manage them.
     <!-- - As an Employer I want to be able to see applicants for my jobs so that I can select the right candidate. -->
     - As an Employer I want to be able to open a resume card from the search results so that I can see the full resume.
-    - As an Employer I want to be able to see a full detailed view of the jobseeker resume so that I can decide if the candidate is the perfect match for my job.
+    - As an Employer I want to be able to see a full detailed view of the jobseeker's resume so that I can decide if the candidate is the perfect match for my job.
     - As an Employer I want to be able can to get notifications so that I can be informed about new applicants.
     - As an Employer I want to be able to logout so that I can protect my data.
     - As an Employer I want to be able to open the list of all resumes.
     - As an Employer I want to be able to select the sort order for the list of resumes so that I can see the most relevant resumes first.
     - As an Employer I want to be able to reset my password so that I can restore access to my account.
-    - As an Employer I want to be able to select the searching area in the list of resumes so that I can find candidates in the desired area.
+    - As an Employer I want to be able to select the search area in the list of resumes so that I can find candidates in the desired area.
     - As an Employer I want to be able to use the search bar on the page of the full list of resumes.
     - As an Employer I want to be able to see the search panel all the time when I scroll the page so that I can easily search for resumes.
     - As an Employer I want to be able to hire a jobseeker so that I can get the right candidate.